muskanTaza/Dash.Readme-docs/reference/Tazapay API/quote/create-a-quote.md

 ---
 title: Create a quote
-excerpt: This is available on request
+excerpt: This is available on request and still in BETA.
 api:
   file: sandbox.json
   operationId: create-a-quote